InflixOP/Machine-Learning/README.md

 # Section 2

-# Zero to Mastery Machine Learning Course: Sections 7-12
+# Zero to Mastery Machine Learning Course:

 This repository contains the code and exercises for sections 7-12 of the Zero to Mastery Machine Learning course on Udemy.
 In this section, we cover the following topics: